leg100/pug/README.md

 ### Task Groups

 ![Task groups screenshot](./demo/task_groups.png)

+Creating multiple tasks - via a selection - creates a task group.
+The status of the tasks is

 Each invocation of terraform is represented as a task.
 A task belongs either to a workspace or a module.